The Magic of the Holidays

 Where is the Magic?

 Let me back up a bit and explain what I’m trying to say.
-The year 2014 has been a year of lessons for me.
-When you reach my age, which, by the way, make me eligible for Medicare almost ten years ago, you are a little more open to learning from experience that when you’re still under 39.
+This year has been a year of lessons for me.
+When you reach my age, which, by the way, make me eligible for Medicare over fifteen years ago, you are a little more open to learning from experience that when you’re still under 39.
 Some people call it “old age stubbornness.”
 Others refer to it as wisdom.

 But, there have been other lessons learned as well.